-Brooke and Brielle are 6 and 7 years old, and they live with the rare disease known as Spinal Muscular Atrophy (SMA).
+Brooke and Brielle are 9 and 10 years old, and they live with the rare disease known as Spinal Muscular Atrophy (SMA).
 There is currently no cure for the disease.

 Their parents, Sarah and Eric, received Brielle’s diagnosis December 29th 2008.
 Just days before Eric was deployed to Afghanistan with the Michigan Army National Guard.
 A month later, while he was overseas, Sarah had to tell him by phone that Brooke also had been given the same devastating diagnosis.